cs50dmi3/taganeo/README.md

 # TagaNeo

-Designing and implementing solutions for data acquisition, tokenization, and indexing; organizing and securely storing large datasets in compliance with GDPR.
+Designing and implementing search solution for data acquisition, tokenization, and indexing; organizing and securely storing large datasets of unlimited sizes.

 # Data Acquisition, Tokenization & Indexing Pipeline

-A scalable and GDPR-compliant data processing pipeline for acquiring, transforming, indexing, and securely storing large datasets.
+A scalable data processing pipeline for acquiring, transforming, indexing, and securely storing large datasets.
 The project also includes advanced search capabilities optimized for fast, accurate querying across both structured and unstructured data.

 ---